Surfer Joe & Band + The Kilaueas + Stronzo Gelantino & The Boomen

 Backing band: THE TONOMATS

-It is finally available on 7" black vinyl the new EP of Surfer Joe & Ralf Kilauea (from the German surf band The Kilaueas): FENDERONI DIAVOLO.
+It is available now on 7" black vinyl the new EP recorded together with Ralf (from the German surf band The Kilaueas).

 A fun title for a great piece of original surf music!
 We are talking 4 original tracks, previously un-released, recorded between October 2013 and January 2014 in Berlin.

 Drippin' reverb and super traditional surf sound, you cannot miss it!

 Buy the record at the Surfer Joe Music store: LINK HERE

 Lorenzo Surfer Joe is truly one very active figure in modern surf music.

 Basically present to any world surf music event as artist or organizer, Lorenzo has collected an experience of way more than a thousand concerts since the late 90s.